 WordPress is hands down the best for monetizing, design freedom, no weird Terms and Conditions keeping you in line, and other issues that can cap your success later.

 Some of the cheapest hosting out there.
-I recommend Bluehost specifically for new bloggers in your first year of hosting.
+I recommend Bluehost specifically for your first year of hosting.
 Then I recommend moving up to the next host (below).

 Bluehost is insanely cheap and if you are working with pennies and want to make your dream happen without the major costs, this is your go-to.